-In July 2018, the Company granted 903,374 performance-based restricted stock units ("PRSUs") to its employees that vest upon the achievement of certain performance conditions, subject to the employees' continued service relationship with the Company through the achievement date.
-As of March 31, 2020, 849,328 of these PRSUs were outstanding and none of these PRSUs were vested.
-Based on the evaluation of the performance conditions, the Company recorded stock-based compensation expense of \$0.9 million and zero for the three months ended March 31, 2020 and 2019, respectively.
-The related compensation cost is recognized as an expense ratably over the estimated vesting period.
-The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of units granted.
+In July 2018, the Company granted 903,374 performance-based restricted stock units ("PRSUs") to its employees that were to vest upon the achievement of certain performance conditions, subject to the employees' continued service relationship with the Company through the achievement date.
+The primary performance condition was acceptance by the FDA of the Company's filing of its New Drug Application ("NDA") of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis.
+Additionally, during the second quarter of 2020, the Company granted 30,000 PRSUs, in aggregate, with the same performance criteria to its chief commercial officer and chief financial officer hired during that period.
+On September 15, 2020, the Company announced the performance conditions were achieved and 866,528 of these PRSUs that were outstanding on the achievement date were vested and issued.
+Based on the achievement of the performance conditions, the Company recorded stock-based compensation expense of \$0.2 million and \$1.6 million for the three and nine months ended September 30, 2020, respectively.
+The Company had recorded a one-time catch-up of stock-based compensation expense of \$2.1 million for each of the three and nine months ended September 30, 2019 as the related performance condition had become probable as of September 30, 2019.
+The related compensation cost was recognized as an expense ratably over the estimated vesting period.
+The expense recognized for these awards was based on the grant date fair value of the Company's common stock multiplied by the number of units granted.